SuiteApp Creation and Distribution

 SuiteApp bundles are distributed through the SuiteApp Marketplace when they meet the following requirements:

 The APC record provides the information displayed to your users in the SuiteApp listing.
-To find out how to complete a listing review, contact SDN.
+Contact SDN to learn how to complete a listing review.
 For more information about the Advanced Partner Center role, see The Advanced Partner Center.

 To find out how to complete a BFN review, see Built for NetSuite Overview and BFN Verification Process.